Lady Bird (film): Development

-Gerwig spent years writing the screenplay for “Lady Bird.”
+Gerwig spent years writing the screenplay for "Lady Bird".
 At one point, it was over 350 pages long and had the working title Mothers and Daughters.
 In 2015, Gerwig and her team secured financing from IAC Films, who produced the film alongside Scott Rudin Productions.
 Gerwig's manager, Evelyn O'Neill, also served as a producer.

 Although the film has been described as "semi-autobiographical", Gerwig has said that "nothing in the movie literally happened in my life, but it has a core of truth that resonates with what I know".
 To prepare the cast and crew, Gerwig gave them her old high-school yearbooks, photos, and journals, as well as passages written by Joan Didion, and she took them on a tour of her hometown.
 She told Sam Levy, the director of photography on the film, that she wanted it to feel "like a memory," and said that she "sought to offer a female counterpart to tales like The 400 Blows and Boyhood."
-The film was Gerwig's first as a solo director.
-In 2008, however, she co-wrote and co-directed Nights and Weekends with Joe Swanberg.
+The film was Gerwig's first as a solo director, though she had previously co-written and co-directed Nights and Weekends with Joe Swanberg in 2008.